myriadrf/LimeSuiteNG/docs/gettingStarted/plugins/gnuradio/gnuradioBlocks.rst

 LimeSuiteNG Sink block
 -------------------------

 LimeSuiteNG Sink block is used to set up selected LimeSDR device TX channel.
 To configure sink block, double click it to open the configuration window.
-Once configured, block collects digitized data sample stream from other GNURadio blocks and sends data to LimeSDR device for transmission.
+Once the gnuradio flow graph is executed, block collects digitized data samples from other GNURadio blocks and sends data to LimeSDR device for transmission.

 .. image:: gnuradio_images/limesuitengSinkBlock.*